swillhs/prismpro/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

    .. figure:: images/appmonitoring3.png

 #.
 Choose your SQL Server Host IP from the dropdown list.
-This is the IP address of the MSSQL server VM you configured for this lab.
+This is the IP address of the MSSQL server VM configured for this lab, confirm that it is the right IP address by checking on the VMs page.

    .. figure:: images/appmonitoring4.png